extendedwhanau/DarkLight/content/installation.md

 ---
-title: "Installation"
+title: Installation
-image: "/images/map.svg"
+image: /images/map.svg
-visible: true
+visible: false
 artworks:
   - number: "1"
-    name: "Signal"
+    name: Signal
-    artist: "Angus Muir"
+    artist: Angus Muir
-    sound_artist: "Paul Sweetman"
+    sound_artist: Paul Sweetman
-    bio: "Darkness is a stage for light to reveal its complexities.
+    bio: Darkness is a stage for light to reveal its complexities.
 In the dark, light holds the power to liquify, crystallize, dissolve, and reform with its sharp edges, and soft diffusions.
-This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within."
+This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within.
   - number: "2"
-    name: "Luminous Waves"
+    name: Luminous Waves
-    artist: "Angus Muir"
+    artist: Angus Muir
-    sound_artist: "Paul Sweetman"
+    sound_artist: Paul Sweetman
-    bio: "Darkness is a stage for light to reveal its complexities.
+    bio: Darkness is a stage for light to reveal its complexities.
 In the dark, light holds the power to liquify, crystallize, dissolve, and reform with its sharp edges, and soft diffusions.
-This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within."
+This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within.
   - number: "3"
-    name: "Twilight Glow"
+    name: Twilight Glow
-    artist: "Angus Muir"
+    artist: Angus Muir
-    sound_artist: "Paul Sweetman"
+    sound_artist: Paul Sweetman
-    bio: "Darkness is a stage for light to reveal its complexities.
+    bio: Darkness is a stage for light to reveal its complexities.
 In the dark, light holds the power to liquify, crystallize, dissolve, and reform with its sharp edges, and soft diffusions.
-This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within."
+This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within.
   - number: "4"
-    name: "Aurora Reflections"
+    name: Aurora Reflections
-    artist: "Angus Muir"
+    artist: Angus Muir
-    sound_artist: "Paul Sweetman"
+    sound_artist: Paul Sweetman
-    bio: "Darkness is a stage for light to reveal its complexities.
+    bio: Darkness is a stage for light to reveal its complexities.
 In the dark, light holds the power to liquify, crystallize, dissolve, and reform with its sharp edges, and soft diffusions.
-This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within."
+This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within.
   - number: "5"
-    name: "Beacon"
+    name: Beacon
-    artist: "Angus Muir"
+    artist: Angus Muir
-    sound_artist: "Paul Sweetman"
+    sound_artist: Paul Sweetman
-    bio: "Darkness is a stage for light to reveal its complexities.
+    bio: Darkness is a stage for light to reveal its complexities.
 In the dark, light holds the power to liquify, crystallize, dissolve, and reform with its sharp edges, and soft diffusions.
-This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within."
+This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within.
   - number: "6"
-    name: "Horizon"
+    name: Horizon
-    artist: "Angus Muir"
+    artist: Angus Muir
-    sound_artist: "Paul Sweetman"
+    sound_artist: Paul Sweetman
-    bio: "Darkness is a stage for light to reveal its complexities.
+    bio: Darkness is a stage for light to reveal its complexities.
 In the dark, light holds the power to liquify, crystallize, dissolve, and reform with its sharp edges, and soft diffusions.
-This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within."
+This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within.
   - number: "7"
-    name: "Ethereal Lights"
+    name: Ethereal Lights
-    artist: "Angus Muir"
+    artist: Angus Muir
-    sound_artist: "Paul Sweetman"
+    sound_artist: Paul Sweetman
-    bio: "Darkness is a stage for light to reveal its complexities.
+    bio: Darkness is a stage for light to reveal its complexities.
 In the dark, light holds the power to liquify, crystallize, dissolve, and reform with its sharp edges, and soft diffusions.
-This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within."
+This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within.
   - number: "8"
-    name: "Dazzling"
+    name: Dazzling
-    artist: "Angus Muir"
+    artist: Angus Muir
-    sound_artist: "Paul Sweetman"
+    sound_artist: Paul Sweetman
-    bio: "Darkness is a stage for light to reveal its complexities.
+    bio: Darkness is a stage for light to reveal its complexities.
 In the dark, light holds the power to liquify, crystallize, dissolve, and reform with its sharp edges, and soft diffusions.
-This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within."
+This journey is about shifting and unraveling the structure of light to reveal the spectrum of colour within.
 ---